Introduction

 Satan promises them and arouses desire in them.
 But Satan does not promise them except delusion.
 (4:120)

-Note: Some verbs are not defective, but their verbal noun – مَصْدَر is also on the pattern of تَفْعِلَةٌ.
+Note: Some verbs, though not defective, have their verbal noun (مَصْدَر) following the pattern تَفْعِلَةٌ.

 تَذْكِيْرٌ – تَذْكِرَةٌ = ذَكَّرَ